 Before you decide to entrust your online privacy and security to VPN plugins and browsers, here are a few things you should consider.

-Installing a VPN plugin onto your web browser or using a VPN browser protects all of your browser traffic and nothing else.
-So if you have a VPN Plugin on Chrome, all of your Chrome traffic is encrypted and protected from prying eyes.
+In most cases, installing a VPN plugin onto your web browser or using a VPN browser protects all of your browser traffic and nothing else.
+So if you have a VPN plugin on Chrome, all of your Chrome traffic is encrypted and protected from prying eyes.
 However, if you use Outlook, Skype, or any other tool that exchanges information online, that traffic will not be protected by a VPN plugin or browser (which can leak your IP address anyway).

 In essence, there is not much technical difference between a VPN plugin and an encrypted HTTP proxy.
 Although you’ll see your IP address change when checking a “what is my IP” website, your other applications will still use your home IP, effectively de-anonymizing you and leaving your traffic vulnerable to snooping by internet service providers.